ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 * [Delete a file share](#delete-file-share-ui).
 * [Add user tags to file shares](#fs-add-user-tags).

 In the console, you can manage normal file shares and accessor shares.
 Only the share owner can modify properties like access control mode, IOPS, and profile.
 The accessor account cannot edit the origin share, and can modify a smaller set of properties of the accessor share.

+Snapshots are supported only for shares that have security group as their access control mode.
+You can't change access control mode to VPC unless all the snapshots of the share are deleted.
+{: note}

 ### Renaming a file share in the UI
 {: #rename-file-share-ui}